Hello World, With Parameters

 "曹操"})

-Now we need to think about our greeting function.
+Now we need to think about our greeting-for function.
 Right now it returns a string.
 We want to make sure the user gets a 404 if the query names one of the forbidden ones.
 We could have greeting-for directly return the response map, but that starts to entangle the concerns we just factored out.
-We’ll do the simplest thing that could possibly work: is greeting-for returns nil, that means the request failed.
+We’ll do the simplest thing that could possibly work: when greeting-for returns nil (instead of a string), that means the request failed.

 src/hello.clj